storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/control-transfer.md

 Most prominent is the widespread adoption of exception-handling in many programing languages.
-Exception-handling allows non-local jumps in control flow, since an exception raised in one method, may cause the control flow to continue in an arbitrary other method.
+Exception-handling allows non-local jumps in control flow, since an exception raised in one method may cause the control flow to continue in an arbitrary other method.
 Despite their perceived usage, exceptions can be problematic both from program readability